The Troubles: August 1969 riots and aftermath

 A peace line was to be established to separate physically the Falls and the Shankill communities.
 Initially this would take the form of a temporary barbed wire fence which would be manned by the Army and the Police ...
 It was agreed that there should be no question of the peace line becoming permanent although it was acknowledged that the barriers might have to be strengthened in some locations.

 On 10 September, the British Army started construction of the first "peace wall".
 It was the first of many such walls across Northern Ireland, and still stands today.

 After the riots, the Hunt Committee was set up to examine the RUC.
-It published its report on 12 October, recommending that the RUC become an unarmed force and the B Specials be disbanded.
+It published its report on 12 October, recommending that the RUC become an unarmed force and the USC be disbanded.
 That night, loyalists took to the streets of Belfast in protest at the report.
 During violence in the Shankill, UVF members shot dead RUC officer Victor Arbuckle.
 He was the first RUC officer to be killed during the Troubles.
 In October and December 1969, the UVF carried out a number of small bombings in the Republic of Ireland.
 (Note: Loyalist violence would persist in the Republic until 1976; thereafter, it occurred sporadically.)